The SaaS Application Development Lifecycle

 SaaS Development, Operations, and Management are Unique

 Anyone or any enterprise considering SaaS development must invest heavily in the talent to get it done.
 This is the most expensive part of the endeavor, requiring very specific skill sets.
-And, if you intend to have a top-rate piece of software – robust, expansion-ready, innovative, well-received UX and UI, secure, and reliable in its implementation – then you must be prepared for the costs involved.
+And, if you intend to have a top-rated piece of software – robust, expansion-ready, innovative, well-received UX and UI, secure, and reliable in its implementation – then you must be prepared for the costs involved.